 In commercial real estate, the most commonly used calculation for ROI is called the Capitalization Rate (CAP rate).
+Combine the CAP rate and the GRM together, and you should have a pretty good idea of where the property will sell.
 An experienced real estate agent can help with the detailed analysis.

 CAP Rate = Net Operating Income divided by the Property Asset Value

 For example, A commercial property sells for $1,000,000 and generates an annual Net Operating Income (NOI) of $100,000, the Cap Rate would be 10%.

 2. Income ÷ Value = Rate